-Between 15 –19 October 2018, colleges across the nation will be joining together to support College’s Week as part of the Love Our Colleges campaign.
+This week, between 13-17 May 2019, colleges across the nation will be joining together to support College’s Week as part of the Love Our Colleges campaign.
 The campaign sees colleges across the country, along with education unions and students, hosting and getting involved in events to showcase the brilliant stuff they do, as well as to raise awareness of the funding challenges that colleges face.
-The week is focused around a national lobby of Parliament on Wednesday 17 October.

 Why do we need this?

 From 2009 to 2019, college funding has been cut by roughly 30%.
 The funding drop has led to:

 - Fewer hours of teaching to support students;

 - A massive reduction in the number of opportunities for adults;

 - The value of staff pay to fall by over 25% since 2009;

 - College teachers earning £7000 less on average than school teachers.

 Ultimately these effects have negative implications on students, businesses, communities and the wider economy.